rohanverma94/ttsky-pipelined-romless-cordic-engine/fpga/vaaman/README.md

 ## Implementation of Romless Cordic on Vaaman

-Vaaman is SBC from [Vicharak.in](https://vicharak.in/) it has Efinix Trion T120 FPGA along with Rockchip RK3399.
+Vaaman is SBC from [Vicharak.in](https://vicharak.in/) it has an Efinix Trion T120 FPGA along with a Rockchip RK3399.
 [Crowd Supply](www.crowdsupply.com/vicharak/vaaman)